Curriculum/Instruction and Research

 - Score four or higher on an International Baccalaureate foreign language examination.

 - Score of 600 or higher on the Scholastic Assessment Test II foreign language examination.

 - Score at the "proficient" level or higher on a school district language examination that, at a minimum, assesses speaking, reading, and writing in a language other than English.

-- Successfully complete a four-year high school course of study in a world (foreign) language and attain an overall grade point average of 3.0 or above in that course of study.
+- Successfully complete a four-year high school course of study in a world (foreign) language and attain an overall grade point average of 3.0 or above in that course of study, including oral proficiency.

-If the student has a primary language other than English, they must meet the criteria in items 1–3 above and also obtain a score of Early Advanced or above on the California English Language Development Test (CELDT).
+If students have a primary language other than English, they must meet the criteria in items 1–3 above and also obtain a score of Early Advanced or above on the California English Language Development Test (CELDT).